-We have presented a case in which two rare genetic causes of CKD (KIN and ARPKD) were present within a highly consanguineous Omani family.
-This case highlighted the critical level of a homozygosity underlying inherited kidney disease in the Omani population and the importance of undertaking precision molecular diagnosis to guide treatment.
-Genetic counseling is also necessary for such families.
+We have presented a case where two rare genetic causes of CKD (KIN and ARPKD) were present within a highly consanguineous Omani family.
+This case highlights the critical level of a homozygosity underlying inherited kidney disease in Omani population and the importance of undertaking precision molecular diagnosis to guide treatment.
+It is also necessary to provide genetic counseling to such families.
 We recommend WES as a routine genetic diagnostic tool for children with CKD, especially in consanguineous families.